redis/redis-doc/topics/cluster-spec.md

 mentioned are all to the same hash slot) it will lookup what node is responsible for the hash slot where the key or keys belong.

-If the hash slot is served by the node, the query is simply processed, otherwise the node will check its internal hash slot to node map, and will reply to the client with a MOVED error, like in the following example:
+If the hash slot is served by the node, the query is processed, otherwise the node will check its internal hash slot to node map, and will reply to the client with a MOVED error, like in the following example: